 Many swimming accidents each year are caused in part by improper form.
 If you’re going to be out in the water with your children, everyone needs to know how to swim confidently.
 Make sure you can tread water without aid and swim underwater.
 It’s something that’s often overlooked but can be critical in an emergency.

-If you’re going to have a pool for your children, you also need to be versed in the basics of life-saving so that you can readily assist in any pool-related emergency.
-This includes CPR, which we strongly recommend that you learn.
-Obtaining certification for CPR is relatively simple, and it’s this kind of small training that can legitimately save lives.
+A good skill to have regardless, CPR is even more crucial to know when you have a pool.
+Obtaining a CPR certification is relatively simple, and it’s this kind of training that can save lives.
 Be sure to also keep your CPR skills updated regularly as well.
 You never know when you’ll need them.

-For example, installing a four-foot-tall fence around the pool area as well as a self-closing and self-locking gate will keep young children from accidentally wandering in (and asking neighbors to do the same would be ideal).
-If you have a spa as well, it would also be worthwhile to have a lockable safety cover installed on it.
+Is your pool area protected by a safety fence?
+Whether you’re building a new pool in Arizona or evaluating the safety features of your existing one, this is an important one to consider.
+Installing a four-foot-tall fence around the pool area as well as a self-closing and self-locking gate will keep young children from accidentally wandering in (and asking neighbors to do the same would be ideal).
+If you have a spa, it would also be worthwhile to have a lockable safety cover installed on it.

 You may even consider having one or two pool “toys” nearby in case of emergency.
 An accessible pool noodle or small floating toy can be a quick lifeline in the event a child accidentally falls in.